As the second wave of the Coronavirus races to out-perform its previous versions, how will our vaccines keep up with the ever-mutating virus?

 While there are technical differences between both the vaccines, both have a three trial stage system.
 While Covishield´s success rate after the third stage of trial is said to be around 75%, Covaxin´s is 80%.

-Lately, there has been some confusion regarding these vaccines, with Health Canada adding blood clot warning to Covishield labels.
+Lately, there has been some confusion regarding these vaccines, with Health Canada adding a blood clot warning to Covishield labels.
 Canada received 500,000 Covishield doses and expects 1.5 million more by May.
 Concerns over Covaxin´s rushed approval were also speculated.

 Nine deaths have occurred so far post-vaccination.
 This has created some mistrust among citizens.
 However, Choudhury explains that not only are the number of deaths extremely low, but the reasons for the deaths are also unlikely to be vaccine related.